Carrillo9Ana/Carrillo9Ana/README.md

 - 🌱 I’m currently learning ... more JavaScript
 - 🤝 I’m looking to collaborate on ... anything I get the chance to from blogging to coding.
 - 🤔 I’m looking for help with ... getting my first full time web developer job.
 Offers or even advice is greatly appriciated.
-- 💬 Ask me about ... my time at Lambda School or how I got here.
+- 💬 Ask me about ... my time at <a href="https://lambdaschool.com/" target="_blank">Lambda School</a> or how I got here.
 - 📫 How to reach me ...
 [Email](acarrillo1824@gmail.com)
 - ⚡ Fun fact ...
 I love outdoors such as hiking but dislike bugs.